Hurtak/hello/README.md

     - when menu height content is collapsed, it happens instantly
   - animate text appear/disappear in menu
 - background image switching seems slow and buggy sometimes
-- images
-  - bing image of the day
-    - download once a hour?
-    - what happens when we have outdated data?
-    - display new image on subsequent page visits?
-  - error handling
-    - show error when image cannot be loaded
-    - backup background when image cannot be loaded
-    - when no internet auto fallback to offline images?
-    - when no internet disable menu settings and show error message
 - fix tests
 - resolve all todos in code
 - conditional updated is broken when we change clocks showSeconds prop, overall behavior seems strange investigate!